bazelbuild/bazel/site/contributing.md

 ### Creating an Eclipse project

-To work with Eclipse, run `sh scripts/setup-eclipse.sh` from the root of the source tree and it will create the `.project` and the `.classpath` files (if a `.project` file is present, only the `.classpath` will get overwritten).
-You can then import the project in Eclipse.

-_You might see some errors in Eclipse concerning Truth assertions._
+To work with Eclipse, install the [e4b](https://github.com/bazelbuild/e4b) plugin and import the Bazel workspace as a Bazel project (`Import project > Others`).
+You can select `//src/main/java/...` and `//src/test/java/...` as target to build and the corresponding directory to track.

 ### Creating an IntelliJ project